ComputeCanada/visteam/content/contests/_index.md

 &nbsp;

 Since 2016, Compute Canada has been organizing its annual Canada-wide *Visualize This!* competition.
-In 2020-2021 we are partnering with IEEE to host an international SciVis Contest.
+In 2020-2021 we partnered with IEEE to host an international SciVis Contest.

 - [2020-2021](https://scivis2021.netlify.app/): Earth's Mantle Convection
 - [2019](https://scivis2021.netlify.app/2019): Incompressible transitional air flow over a wind turbine section <ins>or</ins> bring your own data